 Wake up!
 Let’s code!

-About five years ago, America started to wake up from its long CS slumber.
+Eight years ago, America started to wake up from its long CS slumber.
 In August 2011 came the launch of Codecademy.
 The site offered free coding tutorials and has attracted millions of students.
 On Jan.
 5, 2012 Michael Bloomberg, then New York City’s mayor, tweeted his New Year’s resolution to learn programming.
 On Jan.
 17, 2012, Douglas Rushkoff presented his essay, Why I Am Learning To Code and You Should, Too, in his CNN column.
 Interest exploded, with pundits and media everywhere wrestling with the new question, “Should everyone learn to code?”

 Rushkoff, author of Program or Be Programmed, became a leading digital crusader and a spokesperson for Codecademy.
 He argued that schools in the U.S. need to “begin treating computer code the way we do the alphabet or arithmetic.”
 Rushkoff claimed there is such a dearth of skilled programmers in the country that firms like Google and Facebook buy entire companies simply to gain access to their code-literate employees.
 “If you know how to code, you can likely get a high-paying job right now,” wrote Rushkoff in 2012.
 “You will be enabling America to compete effectively on both the economic and military frontiers, where we are rapidly losing our competitive advantage due to our failure to teach ourselves code.”